Hucaru/Valhalla/docs/Local.md

 ```

 #### Additional Channels/CashShop
 By default Prometheus uses port 9000 for metrics.
-When running locally it is not able to bind to the same port so you will need to specify alternative metrics ports when running then binary `-metrics-port 9xxx`.
+When running locally it is not able to bind to the same port so you will need to specify alternative metrics ports when running the binary `-metrics-port 9xxx`.
 It's easiest to increment 1 for every channel: 9001, 9002, 9003, etc.
 **Terminal 4 (Optional) - Additional Channels:**
 ```bash
 # For channel 2